Athenian democracy: Development

 In 561 BC, the nascent democracy was overthrown by the tyrant Peisistratos but was reinstated after the expulsion of his son, Hippias, in 510.
 Cleisthenes issued reforms in 508 and 507 BC that undermined the domination of the aristocratic families and connected every Athenian to the city's rule.
 Cleisthenes formally identified free inhabitants of Attica as citizens of Athens, which gave them power and a role in a sense of civic solidarity.
 He did this by making the traditional tribes politically irrelevant and instituting ten new tribes, each made up of about three trittyes (geographical divisions), each consisting of several demes (further subdivisions).
 Every male citizen over 18 had to be registered in his deme.

 The third set of reforms was instigated by Ephialtes in 462/1.
 While Ephialtes's opponents were away attempting to assist the Spartans, he persuaded the Assembly to reduce the powers of the Areopagus to a criminal court for cases of homicide and sacrilege.
 At the same time or soon afterward, the membership of the Areopagus was extended to the lower level of the propertied citizenship.

 In the wake of Athens's disastrous defeat in the Sicilian campaign in 413 BC, a group of citizens took steps to limit the radical democracy they thought was leading the city to ruin.
 Their efforts, initially conducted through constitutional channels, culminated in the establishment of an oligarchy, the Council of 400, in the Athenian coup of 411 BC.
 The oligarchy endured for only four months before it was replaced by a more democratic government.
 Democratic regimes governed until Athens surrendered to Sparta in 404 BC, when the government was placed in the hands of the so-called Thirty Tyrants, who were pro-Spartan oligarchs.
 After a year, pro-democracy elements regained control, and democratic forms persisted until the Macedonian army of Phillip II conquered Athens in 338 BC.

+Related to modern democracy

+Despite having its roots in the principles of classical Athens, modern democracy has developed to meet the challenges of modern administration.
+Direct participation was a hallmark of Athens's democracy, but it frequently encountered obstacles like the influence of mob mentality and hurried decision-making.
+Modern democratic regimes, on the other hand, place a strong emphasis on the necessity of checks and balances between the several departments of government.
+By ensuring that decisions are based on thoughtful discussion and careful consideration, these organizations aim to reduce rash decisions influenced by public opinion.
+Modern democracies have also created systems to include a wider variety of viewpoints, which lowers the dangers of a small number of people holding all the power and promotes an informed voter.